-Ok, he's homophobic.
+Ok, he was homophobic.
 But no more homophobic than other people born in 1926: Paul Lynde, Aldo Ray, Tom Tryon, Allen Ginsberg, Cloris Leachman, Charlotte Rae. . .never mind.

 [I'm being sarcastic, of course.
-This is a list of people who were born that year who were gay or gay-friendly, which supports my argument that you can't excuse Jerry Lewis's homophobia due to his age.]
+This is a list of people who were born that year who were gay or gay-friendly, which supports my argument that you can't excuse his homophobia due to his age.]

-But in his early days, he was gay.
+But in his early days, Jerry Lewis was gay.
 Or rather, he played gay.